Albert Rafetraniaina

-Albert Tokinirina Rafetraniaina (born 9 September 1996) is a Malagasy professional footballer who plays as a defender or defensive midfielder.
+Albert Tokinirina Rafetraniaina (born 9 September 1996) is a Malagasy professional footballer who plays as a defensive midfielder.

 Career

 Rafetraniaina made his professional debut on 6 October 2012 appearing as a substitute in a 3–1 defeat to Reims.

 On 16 August 2019, he signed for Serie C team Bisceglie.
 He debuted following 25 August to become first Malagasy footballer to have played professionally in Italy.

 International career

 A former youth international for France, Rafetraniaina represented the Madagascar national football team in a friendly 0–0 tie with Togo on 21 March 2018.